egarciamartin/agusmakmun.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am a PhD student in machine learning working on making algorithms more energy efficient

-email: agus[at]python.web.id
+email: eva.garcia.martin[at]bth.se